naphatkrit/TigerHost/docs/getting_started/specific_projects/prepare_django.rst

 After Deploy
 ------------

 You will want to do the following after deploying your code.
-For instructions on how to deploy, see :ref:`deploy_app`.
+For instructions on how to deploy, see :ref:`getting_started/deploy_app`.

 Addons
 =======
 You will want to add two addons: ``secret`` and ``postgres``.
 These will store the appropriate values into the ``SECRET`` and ``DATABASE_URL`` environmental variables that we referenced earlier.
-For instructions on how to do this, see :ref:`addons`.
+For instructions on how to do this, see :ref:`getting_started/addons`.

 Migrate Your Database
 =======================
 You can migrate your database as a one-off command.
-See :ref:`run_commands`.
+See :ref:`getting_started/run_commands`.